What is Flow in Salesforce

 The Salesforce platform has declared that Process Builder and Workflow Rules from 2023 will no longer get any product refreshes.
 After 2023, users won’t have the option to make new Process Builders and Workflows.
 However, altering current ones will be allowed.

-When it comes to Salesforce Flow, it engages you to construct complex business arrangements utilizing clicks, not code.
-Flow Builder is the most incredible asset a Salesforce admin has available to them, giving admins comparative powers that Salesforce developers have.
+Salesforce Flow allows you to construct complex business arrangements using clicks, not code.
+Flow Builder is the most incredible asset a Salesforce admin has available, giving admins comparative powers to Salesforce developers.

 Assuming you want to perform mass updates across various irrelevant records or complex rationale into opportunity transformation, these are routine tasks for using Flow.